OpenPostcodes/postcodes-jquery/README.md

 2) **[Sign up](https://openpostcodes.com/signup)** to create an API key

-3) **Postcode Search Field** create a div tag and name it `postcode_lookup` for example, then use it to call `.lookupPostcodeForm()`.
+3) **Implementation** Create a div tag and name it `postcode_lookup` for example, then use it to call `.lookupPostcodeForm()`.
 Add your config to the call, such as your API key, and the CSS selectors with where to send the output data.

 ```html
 <div id="postcode_lookup"></div>